taylorsmcclure/process-memory-monitor/README.md

 ## Question 4

+> If 1% of hosts(out of 10k total) were kernel OOMing every hour(with linux OOMkiller kicking in), what action would you take to auto remediate?
+How would you discover and monitor that the hosts were in fact running out of memory?

-The way I typically approach monitoring and alerting on oom killer events is first starting with what hosts are running out of memory.
+The way I typically approach monitoring and alerting on OOM killer events is first starting with what hosts are running out of memory.
 In the past I have set up Icinga2 to run its memory check scripts on remote hosts and report back the free memory %.
 If their memory usage is outside of normal bounds, I would be alerted and further investigation would take place.

 In my experience the easiest way to drill down on OOM killer issues is via system logs.
 Assuming I was permitted to use DataDog, I would use DataDog logs with a [log filter](https://www.datadoghq.com/blog/diagnosing-oom-errors-with-datadog/#collect-oom-logs-from-your-system) for oom killer events.
 If I wasn't able to use DataDog, I would put together `rsyslog` and a central syslog server.
-There I would have a bash script that would alert on oom killer events see in the logs.
+There, I would have a bash script that would alert on OOM killer events seen in the logs.

 To further investigate I would identify the process/pid(s) that are consuming the most amount of memory.
 That is where this project's script would shine.
 There could be a few causes to general high memory usage.
-There might be load balancing issues, so I would check connections via `lsof` if it is a part of a backend cluster.
+There might be load balancing issues, so I would check connections via `netstat` if it is a part of a backend cluster.
 It's also possible there is too much disk pressure and the scheduler cannot flush data in memory to disk fast enough.
-However, after investigating all of that the host may need to be vertically scaled with additional RAM.
+However, after investigating all of that, the host may need to be vertically scaled with additional RAM.

-Once I have identified the process I would SSH to one of the 1% hosts.
-SSH connections and pttys usually take priority with oom killer, so I will most likely get on.
-If not I would have to unfortunately "turn it off and on again".
+Once I have identified the process, I would SSH to one of the 1% hosts.
+SSH connections and pttys usually take priority with OOM killer, so I will most likely get in.
+If not, I would have to unfortunately "turn it off and on again".
 I would look at the application or system level logs to see if there are any clues as to why the process is consuming more memory each hour.

-Since this issue is occurring every hour regularly it might be a garbage collection issue (java).
-If that's the case an immediate band aid would be a cron job that restarts the java service every X minutes.
-Obviously this is a 3am patch solution, so we need to investigate the application more to find a proper solution.
+Since this issue is occurring every hour regularly, it might be a garbage collection issue (Java).
+If that's the case, an immediate band aid would be a cron job that restarts the Java service every X minutes.
+Obviously, this is a 3am patch solution, so we need to investigate the application more to find a proper solution.

 ### Duration